AaronBenDaniel/Guide_For_Downloading_From_Wattpad/content/posts/android.md

 ### Docker:

-This method involves hosting an instance of [TheOnlyWayUp](https://github.com/TheOnlyWayUp)'s `WattpadDownloader` natively on your own machine.
+This method involves hosting an instance of [TheOnlyWayUp](https://github.com/TheOnlyWayUp)'s {{< linknewtab "https://github.com/TheOnlyWayUp/WattpadDownloader" "WattpadDownloader" >}} natively on your own machine.

 **This method is only available for a select few devices running Android 16.**